AutoLabModena/Spatial-Sampling/README.md

   <img src="https://github.com/user-attachments/assets/0f1cf840-826b-42cf-8296-0f41d75b8369" width="280" />
 </p>

+From left to right, the figures above depict the working principle of the SS algorithm for the 1D, 2D and 3D cases.
+The orginal trajectory and the spatially-sampled points are shown, respectively, in black and red. <br>
+By imposing the same distance $\delta$ between consecutive samples, the SS algorithm computes a new version of the original trajectory, which consists of its relative geometric path. <br>

 The algorithms are part of the paper entitled **Robot Skills Synthesis from Multiple Demonstration via Spatial Sampling** by __G.Braglia, D.Tebaldi, A.E.Lazzaretti and L.Biagiotti__, from University of Modena and Reggio Emilia and Federal Technological University of Paranà. <br>
 If you find the algorithms useful for your work/research, please cite: